Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Methodology

 \subsection{Practical Algorithm}

+The policy update gradient in Eq.~\eqref{omsd_grad} consists of a centralized Q-gradient and a gradient of an unknown logarithm probability distribution.
+We first adopt centralized offline IQL to learn a joint value function, and then pretrain a conditional diffusion model for each agent, where $-\hat \epsilon_i/\sigma_t$ approximates the conditional score $\nabla_{a_i}\log \mu_i(a_i|s,a_{<i})$ at low noise levels.
+Each agent's score model is trained using only the dataset, and the pretraining is fully parallelizable across agents, making this stage amenable to larger agent teams when parallel resources are available.

-Clearly, the policy update gradient in equation (7) consists of a centralized Q-gradient and a gradient of unknown logarithm probability distribution.
-Inspired by SRPO \cite{chen2024score}, instead of explicitly modeling the behavior policy distribution $\mu_i(a_i|s,a_{i-})$, we can distill agent-wise score functions $\hat{\epsilon}_i = \nabla_{a_i} \log \mu(a_i | s, a_{i-})$ from pretrained diffusion models as gradient regularization into policy update at low noise levels ($t \to 0$), efficiently providing score approximations without requiring sampling actions from consuming denoising process.
+Inspired by SRPO \citep{chen2024score}, instead of explicitly modeling the behavior policy distribution $\mu_i(a_i|s,a_{<i})$, we can distill approximations to agent-wise score functions $\nabla_{a_i} \log \mu_i(a_i | s, a_{<i})$ from pretrained diffusion models as gradient regularization into policy update at low noise levels ($t \to 0$), efficiently providing score approximations without requiring sampling actions through a costly denoising process.
 This transforms policy decomposition into direction-aware regularization, effectively controlling update deviation and encouraging high-value yet conservative exploration.
-Formally, each agent $i$ minimizes the regularized objective from Eq.~\eqref{OMSD_loss_total}, where the practical policy gradient becomes:
+Formally, based on the regularized objective in~\eqref{OMSD_loss_total}, the practical policy gradient becomes:

-To compute the regularization score $\nabla_{a_i} \log \mu(a_i | s, a_{i-})$ for $\pi_i^t$, OMSD adopt a sequential update scheme during policy update, where agent $i$ conditions on actions $a_{i-}^{t+1}$ sampled from the updated policies $\pi_{i-}^{t+1}$.
-This mechanism guarantees that the score regularization directions mutually towards in-distribution modes of datasets.
+To compute the regularization score $\nabla_{a_i} \log \mu_i(a_i | s, a_{<i})$ for $\pi_i^t$, OMSD adopts a sequential update scheme during policy update, where agent $i$ conditions on prefix actions $a_{<i}^{\mathrm{new}}$ sampled from the most recently updated policies $\{\pi_j^{\mathrm{new}}\}_{j<i}$ within the same iteration.
+Here, $a_{<i}^{\mathrm{new}}$ indicates that, for each agent $i$, the prefix actions are generated by the current versions of agents $1$ to $i-1$ after their latest updates in this round.
+This sequential conditioning is only applied during the policy optimization process to enable coordinated learning, while all agents can still act concurrently and independently during execution.
+This mechanism encourages the score regularization directions to remain compatible with in-distribution modes of the dataset.
 To reduce variance in these prefixes and stabilize score estimation, we use deterministic DiLac policies, which preserve expressiveness while avoiding noise amplification in continuous control tasks.
-Note that the sequential structure is only required during policy update, which provide flexibility for concurrent decentralized execution and parallel diffusion models pretraining.
-For more details, refer to Appendix \ref{app:practical}.
+Note that the sequential structure is only required during policy update, which provides flexibility for concurrent decentralized execution and parallel diffusion models pretraining.
+The pseudo code is available in Appendix~\ref{pseudocode}.
+For more details, refer to Appendix~\ref{app:practical}.